slviajero/tinybasic/MANUAL.md

 Well behaved BASIC programs like the game library of David Ahl in examples/14games have been tested and run on SPI RAM.

+## Low level commands

+### SET

+SET changes internal variables of the interpreter.
+Set has two arguments, the variable or class to be changed and a value.
+There is no systematic in the numbering of the variables and classes.

+SET 0,1 switches on the debug mode.
+The token stream in the statement loop is displayed.
+SET 0,0 resets the interpreter to normal mode.

+SET 1,1 activates the autorun mode of the EEPROM.
+SET 1,0 resets the autorun mode.
+SET 1,255 marks the EEPROM as not to contain a program.
+SET 1,1 should only be used if a program was stored with SAVE "!" to the EEPROM.
+There is no safety net here.

+SET 2,1 sets the output to display mode, SET 2,0 to serial mode.
+This is a deprecated feature.
+Using @O is a better way to do this.

+SET 3,1 sets the default output to display, SET 3,0 to serial mode.
+This is a risky command.
+If the output channel is not connected to a device the user can control, they are locked out.

+SET 4,1 sets the input to keyboard mode, SET 4,0 to serial mode.
+This is a deprecated feature.
+Using @I is a better way to do this.

+SET 5,1 sets the default input to keyboard, SET 5,0 to serial mode.
+This is a risky command.
+If the input channel is not connected to a device the user can control, you they are locked out.

+SET 6,1 sets the CR output of the secondary serial port.
+A CR is sent after each line.
+SET 6,0 switches of CR.
+Default is off.

+SET 7,1 switches on blockmode of the secondary serial port input.
+SET 7, timeout with a number timeout>1 sets an input timeout in ms. In both cases INPUT &4 does not wait for a line feed.
+SET 7,0 resets block mode.

+SET 8,baud will set the baudrate of the secondary serial port and resets the port.
+Default is 9600.

+SET 9,n will set the radio signal strength. n is between 0 and 3.
+3 is maximal signal strength.

+SET 10,1 sets the display update to page mode.
+In this mode the display does not display text or graphics until am ETX (ASCII 3) is sent.

+SET 11,1 sets the TAB command to Microsoft mode.
+In this mode the TAB position is the absolute character count and not a relative postion.
+SET 11,0 resets the behaviout.

+More SET parameter will be implemented in the future.

+### USR

+USR calls a low level function, passes one value to it and returns the value.
+Typically USR would be used like

+A=USR(function, parameter)

+USR(0,x) returns an interpreter parameter or capability.
+The program can find out which platform it is running on.
+Please look at examples/00tutorial/hinv.bas for a list of the parameters and return values.

+Function numbers 1 to 31 are assigned to the I/O streams.
+Currently only USR(f, 0) is implemented for the I/O streams.
+They output the status of the stream.

+Function numbers 32 and above can be used to implement individual commands.

+### CALL

+Currently only CALL 0 is implemented.
+Call 0 flushes all buffers.
+On POSIX systems it ends the interpreter and returns to the OS.
+On Arduino AVR and ESP the microcontroller kernel is restarted.

+CALL parameters 0 to 31 are reserved.
+Values from 32 on can be used for implementing own commands.

+### SLEEP

+SLEEP n enters sleep mode.
+This is only implemented on ESP right now. n is the time in milliseconds.
+For ESP8266 the wiring for sleep mode has to be right.
+ESP32 can awake from SLEEP without additional wiring.